neumino/neumino.github.io/movies.md

-### Anon
+### Tremors: A Cold Day in Hell
-*Released on 2018-05-03, vote average 6*
+*Released on 2018-05-01, vote average 5.3*

-Set in a near-future world where there is no privacy, ignorance or anonymity, our private memories are recorded and crime almost ceases to exist.
-In trying to solve a series of unsolved murders, Sal Frieland stumbles onto a young woman who appears to have subverted the system and disappeared.
-She has no identity, no history and no record.
-Sal realizes it may not be the end of crime but the beginning.
-Known only as &#39;The Girl&#39;, Sal must find her before he becomes the next victim.
+Burt Gummer (Michael Gross) and his son Travis Welker (Jamie Kennedy) find themselves up to their ears in Graboids and Ass-Blasters when they head to Canada to investigate a series of deadly giant-worm attacks.
+Arriving at a remote research facility in the artic tundra, Burt begins to suspect that Graboids are secretly being weaponized, but before he can prove his theory, he is sidelined by Graboid venom.
+With just 48 hours to live, the only hope is to create an antidote from fresh venom — but to do that, someone will have to figure out how to milk a Graboid!

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/D2mjQP8cmYA?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Week Of
-*Released on 2018-04-27, vote average 5*

-The parents of a soon-to-be married couple make the final preparations for the wedding ceremony.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/Mo9ZuZ2joGU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Dn2hSvhkkRY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>